jag28731/Pewlett-Hackard/README.md

 Bobby's manager has given Bobby and myself a new assignment.
 We are to determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.

 ### Purpose
-The purpose of my analysis was to was to create determine the number retiring employees per title, and identify employees who are eligible to participate in a mentorship program.
-This project will allow Bobby's manager to visually see the how many employees are retiring and who is available for the mentorship program.
+The purpose of my analysis was to determine the number retiring employees by title and identify employees who are eligible to participate in the mentorship program.
+This project will allow Bobby's manager to visually see the how many employees are retiring and who is eligible for the mentorship program.

 ## Pewlett Hackard Analysis Results
-Bobby's manager has given Bobby and myself a project to determine the retiring employees and employees eligible for the mentorship program.
-Below are the results
+Below are the results of the retiring employees and employees eligible for the mentorship program.

 ### Results
 - There is over 70,000 employees close to retirement.